MilindThakur/nzme-skynet/docs/setup_proxy.md

         har_page = bproxy.capture_url_traffic(url=TEST_URL, wait_time=2)

-6. To stop the setup
+6. To stop the setup.
+This closes the client connection to the browserproxy-server in the container and closes the browser instance in the container.

         bproxy.stop()